fer-osorio/cipher-fortis/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Make your changes and test thoroughly
-4. Commit with clear messages: `git commit -m 'Add amazing feature'`
+4. Commit with clear messages following Angular convention (see `docs/angular_commit_convention.md`)
 5. Push to your fork: `git push origin feature/amazing-feature`
 6. Open a Pull Request